mothur/mothur.github.io/_wiki/miseq_sop.md

 then they get merged.
 We generally favor allowing 1 difference for every 100 bp of sequence:

-    mothur > pre.cluster(fasta=stability.trim.contigs.unique.good.filter.unique.fasta, count=stability.trim.contigs.unique.good.filter.count_table, diffs=2)
+    mothur > pre.cluster(fasta=stability.trim.contigs.good.unique.good.filter.unique.fasta, count=stability.trim.contigs.good.unique.good.filter.count_table, diffs=2)

-We now have 6085 unique sequences.
+We now have 6090 unique sequences.
 At this point we have removed as much sequencing error as we can and it is time to turn our attention to removing chimeras.
-We'll do this using the VSEARCH algorithm that is called within mothur using the [chimera.vsearch](/wiki/chimera.vsearch) command.
+We'll do this using the VSEARCH algorithm that is called within `mothur` using the [chimera.vsearch](/wiki/chimera.vsearch) command.
 Again, this command will split the data by sample and check for chimeras.
 Our preferred way of doing this is to use the abundant sequences as our